-The Accelerated Schools Uniform Complaint Procedures Form

-Last Name First Name Student Name (if applicable) Grade Date of Birth Address Apt. # City State Zi p Code Home Phone Cell Phone Work Pho one Date of Alleged Violation School/Office of Alle ged Violation For allegation(s) of noncompliance applicable: Adult Education Career/Technical Education Special Education ☐ Consolidated Catego orical Aid pment ☐ Migrant Education☐ Child Nutrition □ Ethnic Group Identification nt), please check the prosed, listed below: Sexual Orientation Gender Expression Race or Ethnicity National Origin Mental or Physical D otected classes (actual or perceived), upon ☐ Gender ☐ Ancestry ☐ Religion ☐ Age For complaints of bullying the characteristics, and other con Principal.
-If you have contacted your school but still need assistance, referrals, or resources, please phone Mr. Francis Reading at (323) 235-6343 Ext.
-2558.
-Page 1 of 2 October 29, 2013 dates, whether witnesses were present, etc., that may be helpful to the complaint investigator.
+UNIFORM COMPLAINT PROCEDURES FORM

+Last Name First Name

+Student Name (if applicable) Grade Date of Birth

+Address Apt #

+City State Zip Code

+Home Phone Cell Phone Work Phone

+Date of Alleged Violation School/(Office of Alleged Vic lation

+For allegation(s) of Noncompliance please check the program or activity referred to in your complaint, if applicable.

+Ac dult Eduction Consolidated Categorical Aid Migrant Education Ca areer/Technical Education Child Care & Development Child Nutrition Sp pecial Education Pupil Fees for Educational Activities Local Control Accountability Plan

+For complaints of discrimination, harassment, intimidation or bullying (employee-to-student, student-to-student, and third party to student), please check the protected classes (actual or perceived), upon which the alleged conduct was based, listed below:

+Actual or Perceived Se x Sexual Orientation Gender Gender Identity Gender Expression Ancestry Ethnic Group Identific ation Race or Ethnicity Religion Nationality National Origin Age Color Mental or Physical Disability Association with a person or group with one or more of the actual or perceived categories listed above

+For complaints of bullying that are not based on the above listed protected classes or characteristics, and other complaints not listed on this form, please contact the School Principal.

+If you have contacted your school but still need assistance, referrals, or resources, please phone Ms. Lenita Lugo at (323) 235-6343 Ext.
+2553.

+1. Please give the facts about your complaint.
+Provide details such as the names of those involved, dates, whether witnesses were present, etc., that may be helpful to the complaint investigator.

+-

 Have you attempted to discuss your complaint with any School personnel?
 If so, with whom and what was the result?

+-

-Please provide copies of any written documents that may be relevant or supportive of your complaint.
-I have attached supporting documents.
-Yes No Signature Date Signature Date Mail or fax your complaint/documents to: Mail or fax your complaint/documents to: Mr. Johnathan Williams Mail or fax your complaint/documents to: Mr. Johnathan Williams Chief Executive Officer The Accelerated Schools Mail or fax your complaint/documents to: Mr. Johnathan Williams Chief Executive Officer The Accelerated Schools 4000 South Main Street Mail or fax your complaint/documents to: Mr. Johnathan Williams Chief Executive Officer The Accelerated Schools Mail or fax your complaint/documents to: Mr. Johnathan Williams Chief Executive Officer The Accelerated Schools 4000 South Main Street Los Angeles, CA 90037 Phone: (323) 235-6343 Ext: 2607 Mail or fax your complaint/documents to: Mr. Johnathan Williams Chief Executive Officer The Accelerated Schools 4000 South Main Street Los Angeles, CA 90037 Phone: (323) 235-6343 Ext: 2607 FAX: (323) 233-1167
+- Place provide conject of any written documents that may be relevant or supportive of your complaint F Please provide copies of any written documents that may be relevant or supportive of your complaint.
+Please provide copies of any written documents that may be relevant or supportive of your complaint. have attached supporting documents.
+Yes No I have attached supporting documents.
+Yes No S have attached supporting documents.
+Yes No Signature Date S have attached supporting documents.
+Yes No S have attached supporting documents.
+Yes No Signature Date Mail or fax your complaint/documents to: S have attached supporting documents.
+Yes No Signature Date S have attached supporting documents.
+Yes No Signature Date Mail or fax your complaint/documents to: Ms. Lenita Lugo S have attached supporting documents.
+YesNo Signature Date Mail or fax your complaint/documents to: Ms. Lenita Lugo Director of Curriculum and Instruction The Accelerated Schools 4000 South Main Street S have attached supporting documents.
+YesNo SignatureDate Mail or fax your complaint/documents to: Ms. Lenita Lugo Director of Curriculum and Instruction The Accelerated Schools

-The Accelerated Schools Public Records Request Policy